-The Authority is party to an aligned budget arrangement with the Swindon Clinical Commissioning Group (CCG).
-The agreement between the two bodies was reviewed and discussion had with stakeholders in agreeing that it was an aligned budget and not a pooled budget, meaning that the Authority accounts for the gross costs and income through its accounts.
+The Authority is party to an arrangement with the Swindon Clinical Commissioning Group (CCG).
+The agreement between the two bodies was reviewed and discussion had with stakeholders in agreeing that the Council does not control the commissioning activities of the CCG as each party retains responsibility for services provided within its own areas of social care/health.